 Mike has extensive training in all aspects of outdoor survival and has logged many hours of hiking long distances.

 In 2016, Mike and Wendy decided that it was time to stop — to look around and say ENOUGH!
 They have seen time and time again how our veterans, young and old, are being treated when they come home from combat.
 All too many are suffering — physically, mentally and emotionally.
 The suicide rate among veterans is 22 a day — 22 too many.

-Wendy, with the responsibility of the four little ones, stayed at home throughout the journey, but met Michael at designated points every few weeks to bring him supplies, including home-made dehydrated meals.
+Wendy, with family responsibilities, stayed at home throughout the journey, but met Michael at designated points every few weeks to bring him supplies, including home-made dehydrated meals.

 A Fresh Start

-To show our appreciation for Michael’s service and support of our efforts, the Nine Line Foundation took a new approach in giving back to our wounded veterans.
-We partnered with Nelson Pade to purchase a self-sustaining aquaponics system for the Boncek family, allowing Michael to learn a trade in aquaponic farming, generate revenue for his family, and provide a new activity to keep himself busy.
+To show our appreciation for Michael’s service and support of our efforts, Nine Line Foundation took a new approach in giving back to our wounded veterans.
+We purchased a self-sustaining hydroponics / aquaponics system from Nelson – Pade, one of the leading hydroponics / aquaponics manufacturers / training centers in the country for the Boncek family, allowing Michael to learn a trade in hydroponics farming, generate revenue for his family, and provide a new activity to keep himself busy.